 The annual budget process begins 12 months before the start of each fiscal year, when the Budget Department prepares a five-year financial forecast.
 The financial forecast serves as the foundation for planning and control, projecting revenues and expenditures for the next five years and comparing the prior year's projections with actual results.
 The Budget Department receives input from the Capital Improvement Program Committee.
 This Committee ranks projects with significant multi-year benefits, such as buildings, drainage, and infrastructure.
 It also receives input from the Technology Review Board, a team that evaluates new and replacement of technology that connects to the County's network.
 Eleven months before the start of the new fiscal year, the Budget Department prepares and distributes a base budget for all County departments.
-Department managers identify the service implications of the base budget and, if necessary, submit requests for additional funding or staff.
-Three months later, the BOCC holds budget review sessions to discuss service levels, resource allocations, and funding strategies for the upcoming year.
+Department managers identify the service implications of the base budget review sessions to discuss service levels, resource allocations, and funding strategies for the upcoming year.
 The County Manager prepares a proposed budget in conjunction with his Budget Team and Budget Department staff.
 He presents this recommended budget to the Commission about five months before the New Year.
 The Commissioners hold public hearings to receive input from citizens.